AEO for Brands: The New Search Operating Model

 That is the practical difference.
 Traditional SEO is built to win rankings and clicks.
 AEO is built to win inclusion in the answer itself by making your content easy to parse, easy to trust, and worth citing inside Google AI Overviews and AI-driven search experiences.

 If you want to “rank #1” in the AI era, stop treating search as a list of links and start treating it as an answer ecosystem.
+By answer ecosystem, I mean AI-driven search experiences where the interface returns answers instead of links.
 Publish content that is easy to extract, unambiguous in structure, and defensible with evidence.
 Evidence means primary sources, concrete numbers, named examples, and claims you can back up with reputable third-party references.
 Then reinforce it with authority signals beyond your site, because answer engines learn trust from repeated third-party validation.

-The video above breaks down a practical 6-step AEO framework any brand can implement immediately.
+The video below breaks down a practical 6-step AEO framework any brand can implement immediately.
 The objective is simple.
 Earn the citation, not just the click.

 A 6-step AEO framework brands can implement now